christianhjohnson/The-Contoso/README.md

 Workaround for S2D turns out to be just a regedit.
 See https://docs.microsoft.com/en-us/troubleshoot/windows-server/high-availability/enable-support-using-raid-controllers
 Regedit didn't work for my server becuase of the hardware setup.

+Re-installed Server 2019 and used Azure Active Directory and sync with Azure AD Connect